 The newest of Urban Oyster’s food and history buff-friendly tours, the NYC Brewery Tour takes the thirsty and curious to meet the staff, learn the craft, and of course, taste the good stuff (with pizza to soak it up).
 Kicking off just in time for NYC Beer Week, the four-stop tours rotate between breweries.
 You can also use Urban Oyster’s helpful map (scroll down) to plot your own personal brewery crawl.
 Just be sure to confirm if and when your destinations are open for public tours.

-Our adventure with Naczycz began at La Birreria.
+Our adventure with Naczycz began at Serra by Birreria.
 Eataly’s covered rooftop beer garden, Birreria crafts three exclusive beers in copper casks.
 Our tasting finished with a bang, or rather, Flip.
 A true chilly afternoon treat, the FL!P begins with Dogfish Head’s FL!P Ale, a beer crafted specially for a traditional Flip cocktail.
 On Chef Mario Batali’s suggestion, Dogfish Head gave the toasty, crystallized ginger-spiced ale Italian flair by way of green cardamom and Saba, a red wine reduction often used to produce balsamic vinegar.
-Birreria mixes egg white with the beer and heats the drink with red-hot iron (more on that here).
+Birreria mixes egg white with the beer and heats the drink with red-hot iron (more on that the video below).
 The result is a delicious, belly-warming alternative to egg nog or stout.

 No stranger to tours, Brooklyn Brewery welcomed us for our nightcap.
 The borough’s daddy of craft beer offers free-for-all weekend and slightly more intimate weekday tours daily.
 Taste the classic (and still the brewery’s bestseller) Brooklyn Lager and limited-edition specials while you soak up anecdotes about how it all began and where they are now (read: also brewing in Sweden).
 Back where the magic—and packaging—happens, your knowledgeable and charismatic guides will let you know all about the beauty of dry hopping and the road to greater efficiency.